 Formally, the number of events observed at IceCube during time $T$ is

-where (as before) $E$ is the neutrino energy at the detector and $\tilde{E}$ is the energy at production (time of decay), and $A_{\rm eff}$ is the IceCube detector effective area.
-For simplicity, we approximate the decay spectrum of the dark matter particle with a delta function at 0.1$m_{\chi}c^2$, and we describe propagation using the results of \sref{sec:propagation} as encoded in \eref{eq:gaussian}, which leaves us with
+where (as before) $E$ is the neutrino energy at the detector and $\tilde{E}$ is the energy at production (time of decay), and $A_{\rm eff}$ is the IceCube detector effective area for tau neutrinos (see e.g. \cite{IceCube:2013low}).
+For simplicity we approximate the decay spectrum of the dark matter particle with a delta function at 0.1$m_{\chi}c^2$, although recalling the discussion of \sref{sec:semi-analytic}, the results will be almost independent of assumptions about this spectrum.
+We describe propagation using the results of \sref{sec:propagation} as encoded in \eref{eq:gaussian}, which leaves us with

 We use \eref{eq:ann-rate-v2} or \eref{eq:decay-rate} for annihilation or decay rates, use the IceCube effective areas for tau neutrino detection \cite{IceCube:2013low,IceCube:2020wum}, and evaluate the integral \eref{eq:n-events-v2} numerically using the results of \sref{sec:propagation}.
 Sampling the parameter space of $m_{\chi}$, $\sigma$ we find constrained regions shown in \fref{fig:constraints}. \fref{fig:ann-si} shows the case of dark matter self-annihilation, while \fref{fig:decay-si} shows the case of dark matter decay.
+In both cases, projected IceCube-Gen2 limits are included as dotted lines.
 Note that despite the formal upper limit on the integral in \eref{eq:n-events-v2}, the gaussian tail from \eref{eq:gaussian} causes the integrand to rapidly drop by $10^7$ GeV, so the result is fairly insensitive to details of IceCube's highest energy reach.

 For decays above $\sim 10^7$ GeV, the variation of the constraint curve with mass is entirely due to the annihilation rate, \eref{eq:ann-rate-v2}, or decay rate, \eref{eq:decay-rate}.
 This is clear in \eref{eq:n-events-v2}, where the form of $f(E,\tilde{E})$ in \eref{eq:gaussian} causes the integral to have no dependence on the initial energy or mass scale.
 This effect makes the features of the plot above $\sim 10^7$ GeV easy to understand.
 First, we use \eref{eq:gaussian} to numerically evaluate